 I could cite more examples like the ones above (and I encourage you to learn more by downloading the full summary of our survey results).
 But I don’t want to lose sight of an important insight here.

 HALI students are open to and benefit disproportionately from your guidance.
 First-generation students—those who lack the sort of fundamental knowledge on how to manage college choice that stems from parents’ personal experiences—need more assistance with the entire process.
 This includes guidance regarding applications and financing, knowledge that wealthier students acquire “by osmosis.”

 Approached correctly—through the right channels, and with content that meaningfully advances their understanding—you’ll find an exceptionally receptive audience in the HALI group.
 Which, in turn, can give your recruitment efforts a significant boost.

 I’d be hard pressed to think of a better case of doing well by doing good.

-Want to learn more about recruiting high-ability low-income students?
+Want to learn more about the best way to recruit students?

 Download our white paper for detailed data on factors influencing students' college choice.
 Access the white paper.